fossas/circe/docs/dev/README.md

 Ideally, every PR should check for updated dependencies and update them if applicable;
 if this is not realistic at minimum every non-bugfix release **must** ensure dependencies are up to date.

+The `.cursor/rules/conventions` file also describes more specific code conventions for Cursor and other compatible agents; but keep in mind _these are optional for humans_ even though they are _recommended_.

 ## release process

 > [!TIP]